 The current Crypto-C ME role is determined by calling R_LIB_CTX_get_info() with R_LIB_CTX_INFO_ID_ROLE.
-The role is changed by calling R_PROV_FIPS140_assume_role() with one of the information identifiers listed in Table 5.
+Authenticate and switch to a new role by calling R_PROV_FIPS140_authenticate_role() with one of the information identifiers listed in Table 5.

 2.5 Startup Self-tests

 Crypto-C ME provides the ability to configure when power-up self-tests are executed.
 To operate Crypto-C ME in a FIPS 140-2-compliant manner, the default shipped configuration must be used.
 This executes the self-tests when the module is first loaded.